-Servier Laboratories (Aust) Pty Ltd (Servier) complies with the Australian Privacy Principles (APP) contained in the Commonwealth Privacy Act 1988 (Cth) (Privacy Act) and 2016/679 General Data Protection Regulation (GDPR) which regulates how personal information is handled from collection to use, disclosure, storage, access and destruction.
+Servier Laboratories (Aust) Pty Ltd (Servier) complies with the Australian Privacy Act 1988 (Cth) (Privacy Act), New Zealand Privacy Act 2020 (NZ Privacy Act) and 2016/679 General Data Protection Regulation (GDPR) (collectively, Privacy Legislation).
+Servier only collects and uses your personal information in accordance with the Privacy Legislation, as applicable.

-Servier and the Servier Group is committed to protecting the privacy of a Data Subject’s personal information and does so through:
+Servier and the Servier Group is committed to protecting the privacy of your personal information and does so through:

 - governance: appointment of a global data protection officer, local data protection officers and compliance relays who are responsible for privacy compliance and raising awareness and educating employees on privacy rules.
 Implementation of numerous internal policies and procedures to ensure compliance of applicable privacy rules within the Servier Group.